 The origin of the word “rosary” comes from an ancient medieval custom that consisted in putting a crown of roses on the statues of the Virgin.
 These roses were the symbol of the “beauty” and the “perfume” of the prayers to Mary.
 This is how the idea of using a bead necklace (or crown) to guide the meditation was born.
 In the 13th

 century, the Cistercian monks developed a new prayer from this necklace, which they called the Rosary, comparing it with a crown of roses offered to the Virgin.

-This devotion was popularized by Saint Dominic, who, in 1214, received the first rosary from the Virgin Mary, in the first of a series of apparitions, as a means of converting non-believers and sinners.
+This devotion was popularized by Saint Dominic, who received the first rosary from the Virgin Mary in 1214 in the first of a series of apparitions as a means of converting non-believers and sinners.
 Before Saint Dominic, it was a common practice to pray the “Rosary of Our Father”, which consisted of reciting the Our Father according to the number of beads on a necklace.

 centuries with the apparitions of the Virgin Mary in Lourdes, France and in Fatima, Portugal.